-On January 27, 2017, our Board of Directors approved an amendment to our Bylaws to provide for majority voting for the election of directors.
-This majority voting standard is described above under "Election of Directors."
+Our Bylaws provide for majority voting in connection with the election of directors.
+This majority voting standard is described above in the "Election of Directors" section.

 Communications with the Board

 Generally, shareholders who have questions or concerns regarding our Company should contact Investor Relations at 800-598-9663.
 However, any shareholder who wishes to address questions regarding the business or affairs of our Company directly with the Board or any individual director should direct his or her questions in writing to our Secretary at 2801 East Beltline NE, Grand Rapids, MI 49525.
 Our Secretary has been directed to promptly forward all communications to the full Board or the specific director indicated in the letter.